phalcon-orphanage/docs/en/db-models.md

 <a name='resultsets'></a>
 ### Model Resultsets
-While `findFirst()` returns directly an instance of the called class (when there is data to be returned), the `find()` method returns a `Phalcon\Mvc\Model\Resultset\Simple`.
+While `findFirst()` returns directly an instance of the called class (when there is data to be returned), the `find()` method returns a [Phalcon\Mvc\Model\Resultset\Simple](api/Phalcon_Mvc_Model_Resultset_Simple).
 This is an object that encapsulates all the functionality a resultset has like traversing, seeking specific records, counting, etc.

 These objects are more powerful than standard arrays.
-One of the greatest features of the :doc:`Phalcon\Mvc\Model\Resultset` is that at any time there is only one record in memory.
+One of the greatest features of the [Phalcon\Mvc\Model\Resultset](api/Phalcon_Mvc_Model_Resultset) is that at any time there is only one record in memory.
 This greatly helps in memory management especially when working with large amounts of data.

 ```php
 <?php